MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ## Debug client-side script

 ::: moniker range=">=vs-2019"
 Visual Studio provides client-side debugging support for Chrome and Microsoft Edge (Chromium) only.
 In some scenarios, the debugger automatically hits breakpoints in JavaScript and TypeScript code and in embedded scripts on HTML files.
+For debugging client-side script in ASP.NET apps, see the blog post, [Debug JavaScript in Microsoft EDGE](https://devblogs.microsoft.com/visualstudio/debug-javascript-in-microsoft-edge-from-visual-studio/).
 ::: moniker-end
 ::: moniker range="vs-2017"
 Visual Studio provides client-side debugging support for Chrome and Internet Explorer only.
 In some scenarios, the debugger automatically hits breakpoints in JavaScript and TypeScript code and in embedded scripts on HTML files.